hecnguyen/HR-Analysis/README.md

 ![Screenshot 2024-08-29 193719](https://github.com/user-attachments/assets/a89a2747-6536-4f6d-8c5b-f5b8b99954f4)

-<p>• The Sales department has the highest attrition rates
+<p>• The Sales Department has the highest attrition rates

 • Research and Development has the lowest attrition rates, this means Research and Development department has the most stability</p>